 Many wineries offer tours by appointment only.
 Others such as a the larger wineries will give hourly or daily tours.

 The Harvest Fair held in early October each year at the Sonoma County Fairgrounds is an excellent opportunity to sample award winning wines and then purchase bottles or even cases!
 A shipping company is always situated near the main pavilion where the wines are sold.
 Sometimes small wineries will win a gold or best of show in their ‘class’ and then voila, all of the sudden that particular wine will sell out.
 Many of the top winners come from small vintages so the Harvest Fair is basically the best time to purchase the medal winners.

 From personal experience many of these medal winning wines sell out within a month or less after the Harvest Fair.
 This event is held each year at the Sonoma County Fairgrounds.

 Sonoma Wine Country Weekend is hosted by the Sonoma County Vintners and the Sonoma Valley Vintners & Growers, and proceeds directly benefit local charities for students, children, farm workers and people in need.
 The biggest wine and food event in Sonoma County, Wine Country Weekend is a combination of the previous year’s separate events- The Sonoma County Showcase of Wine & Food and the Sonoma Valley Harvest Wine Auction (a fundraiser for Redwood Empire Food Bank and the Santa Rosa Junior College’s food and wine educational programs).

 This link is a good source of grapes during grape season and other winery equipment:

 www.wineindustry.com – Wine Country Classifieds

 All Phone Numbers listed below are in the (707) area code unless otherwise specified.

-Dave has personally visited, tasted the wines and written about well over 900 Napa Valley Wineries!
+Dave has personally visited, tasted the wines and written about well over 1,000 Napa Valley based wineries!
 Visit The Napa Wine Project